DanieleDidino/chatbot_afa/README.md

 ## Build vector database

-To build a vector database from the documents in the folder "*documents_pdf*", run in the terminal:
+To build a vector database from the documents in the folder "*documents_pdf*", you will need to add your <b>OpenAI API key</b> in the file `.env`.
+This will overwrite the previous vector database and the new vector database is saved in the folder "*vector_db*".

+Run in the terminal:

 1. Activate the virtual environment:
    ```bash